Pan Seared Crispy Skin Salmon

 - Before cooking it, make sure salmon is cold, straight from the fridge.

-- Set pan over medium or just a little below medium heat.
+- Set a stainless steel pan over medium or just a little below medium heat.
 (Every stove is different especially comparing gas and electric, so you will know your stove best.
 Just don’t set the heat higher than medium.)
 It will take about 5-7 minutes to preheat the pan.

 - Pat salmon dry with a paper towel and gently rub it with a little oil all around.
 Don’t add salt and pepper to the skin until ready to place in the pan.
 Salt draws out moisture so salting salmon long before cooking will make it wet.